metaos-labs/docs/docs/en/for_validator/run_node.md

 metaosd keys add $KEY
 ```

-To export your evmos key as an Ethereum private key (for use with Metamask for example):
+To export your MetaOS key as an Ethereum private key (for use with Metamask for example):

 ```bash
 metaosd keys unsafe-export-eth-key $KEY